futurumclix/futurumclix/README.md

 ## Installation
 To install FututurmClix from this repository you need working [CakePHP 2 installation](https://book.cakephp.org/2.0/en/installation.html).
-After installing CakePHP 2 just clone this repository to the "app" directory under CakePHP 2 root directory.
+After installing CakePHP 2 just merge this repository with directory where you installed CakePHP 2 (so the lib directory will contain CakePHP 2, and app directory will contain FuturumClix).
 Release packages of FuturumClix comes with CakePHP 2 bundled.
 For additional information check the documentation included in release package.